By Ban Ki-moon, Secretary-General of the United Nations

-By Grant Wilkins, past RI director and member of the Rotary Club of Denver, Colorado, USA.
+By Marty Peak Helman, governor-elect of District 7780 and a member of the Rotary Club of Boothbay Harbor, Maine, USA.

 Members of the Interact Club of Coral Gables High School take part in illuminating their school with an End Polio Now message.